com-480-data-visualization/com-480-project-tissot/README.md

 ### Project structure

 You can find the code and data for our website in the `docs` folder.
+This folder contains the files `index.html` and `styles.css` used for creating and styling our web page.
+Additionally, it contains the font we use for the title and the icons we use in the visualizations.

 The individual datasets used in the final visualizations can be found in the folder `docs/data`.

 The folder `docs/src` contains two javascript files:

 - `index.js` - this file contains the implementation of our dashboard functionalitites.
 - `themoviedb.js` - this file contains the code from themoviedb.js library that can be found in this [repository](https://github.com/cavestri/themoviedb-javascript-library).
 We did some slight modifications of the library for our needs.

+In the folder `notebooks` you can find two notebooks:

+- `Data Filtering.ipynb` - used for filtering the crawled data and creating the dataset of 100k movies.
+- `Final Datasets Generation.ipynb` - used for generating the individual datasets used in our visualizations.

 ### Data

-The TMDB data is stored in 7 partitions, with two tables per partition:
+The crawled TMDB data is stored in 7 partitions, with two tables per partition:
 - [Movies](https://drive.google.com/file/d/19OisQTXlxDY1RjKDj4kOe_j4Phu3HDdO/view?usp=sharing)
 - [Credits](https://drive.google.com/file/d/1tDah9EoY9FVZgaFtRKWk5zpdUP5Z_-ft/view?usp=sharing)

 After filtering, we have close to 500k movies in our initial [dataset](https://drive.google.com/file/d/14Utozg-lNKqXqBYmJLLvXtf3YmTwSpJj/view?usp=sharing).
 However, many of them are for adults, so we created additional [table](https://drive.google.com/file/d/1zvoQmKK0Ryd4d-32ElqsvhjczchWF5b6/view?usp=sharing) that indicates this.
-After joining the last two tables and filtering out movies that are for adults, we are left with 100k movies in our final [dataset](https://drive.google.com/file/d/1OzaZ_Ad2-_lOwwGvOGwXJ7or9DOlm9NU/view?usp=sharing).
+After joining the last two tables and filtering out movies that are for adults, we are left with 100k movies in our [dataset](https://drive.google.com/file/d/1OzaZ_Ad2-_lOwwGvOGwXJ7or9DOlm9NU/view?usp=sharing).

-Finally, we processed the final dataset to create the individual datasets used in our visualizations.
+Finally, we processed the dataset to create the individual datasets used in our visualizations.
 This datasets can be found in the folder `docs/data`.